Skip to content

 Yes.
 Our guides welcome children of all ages and adapt the storytelling to be age-appropriate, weaving in the Golem legend, the backward clock and the quarter's other curiosities for younger guests while handling memorial topics with sensitivity.
 The tour is largely walking on flat, paved streets between sites that are close together, so it's manageable for school-age children and accessible with a stroller for younger ones.
 Because the tour is private, we move at a pace that suits your family — pausing where curious, moving on where needed, and stopping for a hot chocolate or coffee on adjacent Pařížská Street if anyone needs a break.

-For the 2-hour exterior tour, no tickets are needed — we view the sites from outside.
-For the 3-hour extended tour, entrance fees to the synagogues and cemetery are paid separately on site, by cash or card.
+Not for the guided walk — we view the sites from outside.
+If you'd like to go inside the synagogues and cemetery afterward, entrance fees are paid separately on site, by cash or card, and your guide helps you buy the combined ticket.

 In 2026 the combined Jewish Museum ticket is CZK 600 for adults (about €24), with reduced rates for students under 26 and children 6–15; under 6 is free.
 It covers the main synagogues and the Old Jewish Cemetery and is valid for three days.